ankittroy-21/pdfbot/README.md

 3. Set up your credentials in `.env` file:

-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the root directory with your credentials.
+You can use `.env.example` as a template:
 ```
 API_ID=your_api_id
 API_HASH=your_api_hash